20 Tips for Planning the Perfect Garden

 Take Advantage of Leafless Panoramas

 With most trees and shrubs showing only bare bones, winter is a fine time for spotting ho-hum holes in your landscape.
-Check for areas that could use a punch of winter interest—consider adding evergreens, berry-bearing shrubs and trees with interesting forms or bark to boost four-season appeal.
+Add winter interest with evergreens, berry shrubs, or trees with unique bark to boost your garden’s year-round appeal.

 butterfly on sunflower